 Or, are these institutions and principles instead roadblocks to progress and flourishing, as the growing LPE Project maintains?
 An excerpt from Yale’s LPE Project website demonstrates that it seeks to promote scholarship that is highly critical of markets, capitalism, and classical liberal values.

-Newly-developed programming from the Law & Economics Center – like this first-of-its-kind seminar – seeks to create environments for insightful analysis exploring these concerns.
+Newly-developed programming from the Law & Economics Center – like this first-of-its-kind seminar – sought to create environments for insightful analysis exploring these concerns.

-Each Seminar on the Law & Political Economy Project involves intensive discussion on the scholarly work from the LPE Project, from the literature that is challenged by the LPE Project, and from emerging literature that challenges the LPE Project.
-All accepted participants will be sent a packet of required readings that will form the basis of the discussion.
-A commitment to read all materials in advance is a prerequisite for acceptance into the seminar.
+Each Seminar on the Law & Political Economy Project involved intensive discussion on the scholarly work from the LPE Project, from the literature that is challenged by the LPE Project, and from emerging literature that challenges the LPE Project.
+All accepted participants were sent a packet of required readings that formed the basis of the discussion.
+A commitment to read all materials in advance was a prerequisite for acceptance into the seminar.

-At each seminar, a small group of about 15 scholars carefully accepted through this application process gather for 3 days of intensive discussions on topics centered on the rigorous reading packet.
-Two experienced discussion leaders will guide the conversations.
+At each seminar, a small group of about 15-20 scholars carefully accepted through the application process gathered for 3 days of intensive discussions on topics centered on the rigorous reading packet.
+Two experienced discussion leaders guided the conversations.

-No prior knowledge of or familiarity with the LPE Project is required to apply.
-Indeed, the seminars are designed to help introduce scholars to this debate.
-The only requirements are an interest to learn more about these subjects and a desire to use that knowledge in the discourse within the larger academic community—through writing, speaking, or adjusting teaching based on what is learned.
+No prior knowledge of or familiarity with the LPE Project was required to apply.
+Indeed, the seminars were designed to help introduce scholars to this debate.
+The only requirements were an interest to learn more about these subjects and a desire to use that knowledge in the discourse within the larger academic community—through writing, speaking, or adjusting teaching based on what is learned.

-Other goals include that attending scholars will become interested in writing their own papers on these subjects (with the potential to apply for LEC grants to support that scholarship), to participate in future forums on these topics (sponsored by the LEC or others), and to generally engage and educate their peers and others about these issues from the information they gather at the seminar.
+Other goals include that attending scholars would become interested in writing their own papers on these subjects (with the potential to apply for LEC grants to support that scholarship), participate in future forums on these topics (sponsored by the LEC or others), and generally engage and educate their peers and others about these issues from the information they gather at the seminar.

-The second Seminar on the Law & Political Economy Project will take place Sunday, October 20 through Wednesday, October 23 in San Diego, California.
+The second Seminar on the Law & Political Economy Project took place Sunday, October 20 through Wednesday, October 23 in San Diego, California.

 If you have any questions, please contact Angelica Sisson at [email protected] or 703.993.2566.